odoo/owl/doc/component.md

 parent to its children.
 The environment needs to have a QWeb instance, which will be used to render the component template.

+Be aware that the name of the component may be significant: if a component does not define a `template` or `inlineTemplate` key, then Owl will lookup in QWeb to find a template with the component name (or one of its ancestor).

 ### Properties

 - **`el`** (HTMLElement | null): reference to the DOM root node of the element.
 It is `null` when the